 Google around, and you’ll see headlines like:

-- Exercises That Increase Testosterone Levels
+- Exercises That Boost Testosterone Levels

-- The Best Exercises to Increase Testosterone
+- The Best Resistance Exercises to Increase Testosterone

 - 7 Best Exercises to Naturally Increase Testosterone in Men

-- 5 Moves to Boost Testosterone
+- 5 Moves to Boost Low Testosterone

-- 10 Testosterone-Boosting Workouts
+- 10 Testosterone-Boosting Workout Routines

 The idea is that this exercise or that workout will increase testosterone levels naturally, putting you on the fast track to bigger, stronger muscles.
-I’ve even come across claims that certain workouts “can help men increase T levels naturally without the need for expensive hormone replacement therapy.”

 It would be great if it were true, but it isn’t.